kneron/document_center/docs/toolchain/manual_3_onnx.md

 The conversion tools are different for different onnx versions.
 The environment is managed by miniconda.
 Current default environment is `onnx1.13`.
 It supports ONNX opset up to 18.

 There is also a `base` environment which is the default environment for the toolchain before v0.25.0.
 This `base` environment supports opset 8 to 12.
 It is not recommended to use this environment for new models.
 But if you have a model using those opsets, you can still use this environment.
 The following documents are all based on the `onnx1.13` environment.
-If you are using the `base` environment, please check the [ONNX Converters](appendix/converters.md) for the API usage.
+If you are using the `base` environment, please check the [ONNX Converters](appendix/converters.md) for the API usage. **`base` environment DOES NOT support 730 toolchain.**

 ### 3.1.1.
 Convert models to ONNX